shatrughan2386hub/just_coding/README.md

 # just_coding
- this is my first git repositories
+ this is my first git repository.

+ author - shatrughan